-Sampling started at the most downstream river site about 1/2 hour after sunrise with sampling generally beginning in the lake between 8:00 to 9:00 am.
-Sampling occurred weekly except for during the weeks of July 9-15, July 30-August 15, and August 28-September 2 due to equipment malfunction.
+Sampling started at the most downstream river site about $\frac{1}{2}$ hour after sunrise with sampling generally beginning in the lake between 8:00 to 9:00 am.
+Sampling occurred weekly except for during the weeks of July 9-15, July 30-August 15, and August 28-September 2 (see Appendix B) due to equipment malfunction.

+In general, almost all of the measurements fell within the "A" category (less than 0.3 unit difference among duplicates) for measurement precision.
 Some measurements were suspected not to be accurate as they were out of the realm of feasible parameter ranges (e.g., pH values of 14).
 Values obtained during a period of known or suspected equipment malfunctions were excluded from subsequent data analysis.
-However, even with these missing values, the sampling provided a sufficient data set on which the analyses could be conducted
+However, even with these missing values, the sampling provided a sufficient data set on which the analyses could be conducted.